Georgio-Khoury/TicketMaster-app/README.md

 After creating the account you will receive an API key.

-Now that you have your .env setup in the root directory, open your terminal inside the root directory and run the following command: docker-compose build docker-compose up
+Now that you have your .env setup in the root directory, open your terminal inside the root directory and run the following commands:

+docker-compose build

+docker-compose up

 You should have the database and the web service both running.